LinuxSuRen/api-testing/docs/README.md

 Please feel free to bring more test tool converters.

 ## Run in Jenkins
-You can run the API testings in Jenkins, see also the following example:
+You can run the API testings in Jenkins, as demonstrated in the example below:

 ```Jenkinsfile
 pipeline {